itapi/iFilterDashboard-FrontEnd/RBAC_GUIDE.md

 - Can delete and modify any resource

 ### 2. **Manager** (`manager`)
-- **General management access**
+- **Limited to assigned clients only**
+- Can view and manage only clients assigned to them (via `managed_by_user_id`)
-- Can view and manage clients, tickets, and plans
+- Can view and manage tickets for their assigned clients only
+- Can manage plans and apps
 - Cannot manage users or system settings
 - Cannot delete critical resources